 Interested in majoring in Environmental Studies?

 To get started, you should take Environmental Studies 150: Introduction to Environmental Science (ENST 150), and Environmental Studies 151: Introduction to Environmental Policy (ENST 151) in your first or second years at Lawrence.
 ENST 150 is almost always taught in the spring term and ENST 151 is almost always taught in the Winter term.
 It’s fine to take both courses in the same year, but this is not mandatory.
 If you have AP credit in Environmental Science, you can submit it in place of ENST 150.

 Environmental Studies majors should choose a variety of courses from cross-listed offerings in the natural sciences, social sciences, fine arts, and humanities.
 You will need to take a minimum number of classes in the natural sciences and in policy-related areas, so check the cross-listings carefully.

 ENST majors usually do their Senior Experience in winter term of their senior year as part of the ENST 650 seminar.
 Students should start thinking about possible topics in their junior year and consulting with faculty for guidance.

 Majors are also required to complete an experiential learning project through field research, an internship, off-campus study, or volunteering.
 Many students complete this requirement in the summer.
-This requirement does not have to be completed in a credit-bearing course.
+This requirement does not have to be completed as part of a credit-earning class.